lambdaxymox/bookworm/README.md

 Dependencies
 ============

-These following programs are required to run bookworm:
+These following programs are required to run bookworm.
 ```
 GhostScript
 ImageMagick
-Python 3 ( >= 3.2)
+Python 3 ( >= 3.6)
 ```